Edinburgh’s historic Caledonian Brewery announces closure after 150 years

-The Dutch brewer is in talks with the 30 members of staff that are still working the brewery on Slateford Road, and has an agreement in principle with Greene King, which would see the brands currently produced at Caledonian – including Deuchars and Maltsmiths – produced at Greene King’s Belhaven Brewery in Dunbar.
+Announcing the closure on Wednesday afternoon, the Dutch brewer said it now has an agreement in principle with Greene King, which would see the brands currently produced at Caledonian – including Deuchars and Maltsmiths – produced at Greene King’s Belhaven Brewery in Dunbar.

+The 30 remaining workers at the plant on Slateford Road will now enter into a period of consultation with management over their future.

 Matt Callan, supply chain director of Heineken UK, said the company has “not taken this decision lightly”.